[R.O. 1992 § 710.010; CC 1984 § 82.010]

 Every person, firm, company or corporation now or hereafter engaged in the business of furnishing exchange telephone service in the City of Camdenton, shall pay to the said City, as an annual license tax, the sum of four thousand dollars ($4,000.00).

 The first payment of tax provided for herein shall be made on September 1, 1971, and shall be in the amount of two thousand dollars ($2,000.00), for the period from June 1, 1971 to January 1, 1972.
 The second payment of tax provided for herein shall be made on March 1, 1972, and shall be in the amount of two thousand dollars ($2,000.00), for the period from January 1, 1972 to June 1, 1972.
-Subsequent semi-annual payments shall be made on or before the first (1st) day of March and the first (1st) day of September of each year, in the amount of two thousand dollars ($2,000.00) each.
+Subsequent semiannual payments shall be made on or before March 1 and September 1 of each year, in the amount of two thousand dollars ($2,000.00) each.

 The payments required by the provisions of this Chapter shall be in lieu of all other excises, charges, exactions, rentals, fees, impositions, or other license or occupation taxes which the City may be authorized to impose upon any such person, firm, company or corporation licensed hereunder; but nothing herein contained shall be construed to exempt any such person, firm, company or corporation from any general or special ad valorem tax imposed upon the public generally by said City.